EternityForest/AnyoneCanDoIt/README.md

 Throwing things away is selling them, and being paid in empty space.
 If you don't need the empty space, you're just wasting things.

+### But don't hoard analog junk in the first place

+It's heavy, it's delicate, it takes up space, and it only does one thing.

+You might want to keep that outfit you wear once a year, but think twice before you buy that clock radio, corded power drill with a brushed motor, or other such thing.
+Tech always improves, so there's rarely a reason to mess with the older versions.

+Even a desktop computer is questionable if you aren't a hardcore gamer.
+Think light, solid state, digitally controlled, and futureproof.

+### Watch the clouds

+"Cloud services" are very popular, but they can disappear at any time, and sometimes cost money constantly, and it doesn't work without the internet.
+As more and more software becomes cloud oriented, you may want to stat moving away from such things.

+Especially watch out for any physical devices tied to a specific cloud services.
+Voice assistants tend to be from very big companies, and they probably want to keep selling data, so you might be able to trust that they will be around a while.

+But other things, like smart thermostats, can and have completely dropped support for old products.

+The ideal electronic device for consumers is connected, but in such a way that it can be controlled locally, without relying on the manufacturer after you already bought it, but these products usually take some research to find.

 ### There is no later